snakster/cpp.react/README.md

 For seamless integration with existing code, _reactive domains_ encapsulate a reactive sub-system, with an input interface to trigger changes imperatively, and an output interface to apply side effects.

-As an alternative to implementing change propagation or callback-based approaches manually, using Cpp.React results in less boilerplate code and better scalability due to the guarentee of avoiding unnecessary recalculations and glitches.
+As an alternative to implementing change propagation or callback-based approaches manually, using Cpp.React results in less boilerplate code and better scalability due to the guarentees of avoiding unnecessary recalculations and glitches.
 Furthermore, since functional purity is maintained in each reactive domain, the propagation engine can safely support implicit parallelism for the updating process.
 Behind the scenes, task-based programming and dynamic chunking based on collected timing data are employed to optimize parallel utilization.